-The term “birth injury” generally refers to a physical injury suffered by a baby during the process of childbirth.
-A very high percentage of birth injuries are caused by negligent medical care during the labor and delivery process.
-Hundreds of birth injuries occur from medical negligence in hospitals across Pennsylvania every year.
-The good news is that Pennsylvania law offers the parents of injured children the opportunity to seek financial compensation.
-This page will look at the most common categories of birth injuries in Pennsylvania, and (2) the types of medical negligence that cause them.
+The term “birth injury” generally refers to a physical injury suffered by a baby during childbirth.
+A very high percentage of birth injuries are caused by negligent medical care during labor and delivery.
+Hundreds of birth injuries occur from medical negligence in Pennsylvania hospitals annually.
+The good news is that Pennsylvania law allows the parents of injured children to seek financial compensation.
+This page will look at Pennsylvania’s most common categories of birth injuries and (2) the types of medical negligence that cause them.

 Common Types of Birth Injuries in Pennsylvania